city

 Generally, you should avoid the following cleaning products:

-Vinegar is an effective home cleaning and disinfecting product.
-However, it is not appropriate for cleaning limestone fireplaces.
-Being a citrus-based cleaner, vinegar is significantly acidic.
+• Vinegar: Being a citrus-based cleaner, vinegar is significantly acidic.
 Limestone reacts to acid, breaking down into salt, water, and carbon dioxide.
-Using vinegar on your limestone fireplace can eat up the surface, affecting the outlook and disturbing the integrity of the fireplace’s exterior.
+Using vinegar on your limestone fireplace can eat up the surface, affecting the outlook and disturbing the integrity of the fireplace's exterior.

-Cleaning limestone with bleach is not recommended in any way.
-The chemical composition of bleach makes it a harsh product that can corrode your limestone fireplace.
+• Bleach: The chemical composition of bleach makes it a harsh product that can corrode your limestone fireplace.
 If you are considering bleach for disinfecting your fireplace and getting rid of fungal growth, it should be completely diluted with water using the ratio of about one cup of bleach to a gallon of water.

 Sealing Limestone Fireplace for Better Protection